Several techniques for airway clearance are an important component of treatment in CF.

 What is known

 A CDSR (McIlwaine M, 2019) evaluated the PEP technique for aiways clearance in CF patients.
 A total of 28 studies (involving 788 children and adults) were included in the review; 18 studies involving 296 participants were cross‐over in design.
 The evidence provided by this review is of variable quality, but suggests that all techniques and devices described may have a place in the clinical treatment of people with CF. Following meta‐analyses of the effects of PEP versus other airway clearance techniques on lung function and patient preference, this Cochrane Review demonstrated that there was a high‐quality evidence that showed a significant reduction in pulmonary exacerbations when PEP using a mask was compared with HFCWO.
 Airway clearance techniques should be individualised throughout life according to developmental stages, patient preferences, pulmonary symptoms and lung function.
 This also applies as conditions vary between baseline function and pulmonary exacerbations.

-1 CDSR (Wilson LM, 2018) included six Cochrane Reviews that compared airway clearance techniques, either as a single technique or as a combination of techniques, with no intervention, with coughing, or with another airway clearance technique .
+1 CDSR (Wilson LM, 2018) including six Cochrane Reviews that compared airway clearance techniques either as a single technique or as a combination of techniques with no intervention, with coughing, or with another airway clearance technique was performed.
 The quality of the body of evidence comparing different airway clearance techniques on other outcomes was either low or very low.
 The authors concluded that patients with CF should choose the airway clearance technique that best meets their needs, after considering comfort, convenience, flexibility, practicality, cost, or some other factor.
 More long‐term, high‐quality RCTs comparing airway clearance techniques among people with CF are needed.